evmcnb/quartz/content/Psychiatric History Taking.md

 ### [[Depression]]

-When taking a history from a patient presenting with a low mood, look at the core symptoms of depression: **low mood, lack of pleasure and low energy levels**
+When taking a history from a patient presenting with a low mood, look at the core symptoms of [[Depression]]: **low mood, lack of pleasure and low energy levels**

 - "How has your mood been recently?"
 - "Have you felt little interest or pleasure in doing things"